mlabs-haskell/hydra-auction/README.md

 We recommend call the `make start-cluster` command to start all cluster components, as it will take care of setting up the correct files for the cardano-node and seeding the actors running the hydra-nodes with enough funds to manage the head lifecycle.

+To run demo again Head should be recreated, for that just call `make start-cluster` once again.
+Only hydra cluster will be restarted, while `cardano-node-X` will stay.

 ### Working on Mac